kenke11/coronatime-api/README.md

-## Voting app
+## Coronatime
 <p align="left">
-    // About for voting app
+    // About for coronatime app
 </p>

 ## Table of Contents